hklchung/Prism-ColouringGreyscalePhotos/README.md

 ## Known Issues
 * Training may take a very long time if you do not have a GPU available
 * If you have previously installed tensorflow-gpu with pip, tensorflow may be unable to detect your GPU.
 To overcome this issue, first uninstall tensorflow-gpu, then reinstall with conda.
+* If you are running Prism via Terminal (or Bash) you may encounter this error "Failed to get convolution algorithm.
+This is probably because cuDNN failed to initialize, so try looking to see if a warning log message was printed above."
+If this happens, you can uninstall the cuDNN and the CUDA that was installed by Conda.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->